csvance/csvance.github.io/_pages/portfolio/index.md

 - Learns new words in realtime like a typical [Markov chain][markov-chain], but uses an [RNN][rnn] to structure and capitalize the output

 ## EduBot (Current)
-- Raspberry Pi powered autonomous robot implemented from scratch in Python
+- Raspberry Pi powered autonomous robot powered by ROS
 - Designed to teach robotics to newcomers by abstracting complexities with a simple python programming interface.

-## Jetson TensorRT ROS Nodes (Current)
-- TensorRT ROS nodes for Jetson TX1/TX2
-- nVidia DIGITS Nodes (detection, classification, and segmentation)
-- Tensorflow & Keras Node
-- [Github][ros-jetson-tensorrt]

 ## Machine Learning Models
 ### Sentence Structure and Style Model